-The Observership Program is a company limited by guarantee with an independent board and is registered with the Australian Charities and not-for-profits Commission (ACNC).
+The Observership Program is a company limited by guarantee with an independent board and it registered with the Australian Charities and Not-for Profit Commission (ACNC).

-BOARD DIRECTORS: Jonathan Gavshon (Founder and Chair), Alison Deans, Conor Foley (2017 Observer), Peter Joseph AM, Suzie Riddell, Mark Rohald and Joseph Skrzynski AO.
+BOARD DIRECTORS: Jonathan Gavshon (Founder and Chair), Alison Deans, Conor Foley (2017 Observer), Peter Joseph AM, Suzie Riddell, Mark Rohald, and Joseph Skrzynski AO.